stoeps13/connections-doc/source/admin/customize/t_customize_enable_custom_debugging.md

 2. Enable a trace string to get customization debug information as follows:

+    !!! note
-    **Note:** Perform these steps for each server to which the trace string must be added.
+    Perform these steps for each server to which the trace string must be added.

     1. Open the IBMWebSphere Application Server Integrated Solutions Console, browse to **Troubleshooting** \> **Logs and trace** and select the server to be customized.